-All self-funded payors that were citizens of California for purposes of 28 U.S.C. § 1332(d) on April 7, 2014 or that are arms of the State of California and that compensated Sutter for general acute care hospital services or ancillary products provided to the members of their health plans at any time from January 1, 2003 to the present at prices set by contracts between Sutter and Aetna, Anthem, Blue Shield, Cigna, Pacificare or United Healthcare are members of the Class.
+All self-funded payors that (1) are citizens of California for purposes of 28 U.S.C. § 1332(d) or arms of the State of California and (2) compensated Sutter for general acute care hospital services or ancillary products:

 You are a citizen of California if: (a) you are organized under the laws of California, or (b) you have your principal place of business in California.
 For purposes of class membership, you are considered a citizen of California if you were a California citizen on April 7, 2014, regardless of whether you remained a California citizen after that date.
 If you are a California governmental entity (including, but not limited to, a city, a county, a hospital district, a school district, a fire protection district, a water or irrigation district, a transit or transportation district, a joint powers agency or authority, a public university, a department within the State, a superior court, the Judicial Council of California, or the Major Risk Medical Insurance Program) and are also a self-funded payor that compensated Sutter, you are included in the class, whether or not you are a California citizen.

 In a class action, one or more persons or entities called “class representatives” sue on behalf of a group of people or entities who have similar claims.
 All of these persons or entities are called a “class” or “class members.”
 In a class action, the Court resolves the issues for all class members, except for those who exclude themselves from the class.
 In this lawsuit, the Class Representative is UFCW & Employers Benefit Trust.

 You were previously provided with a choice about whether to remain a member of the Class and be represented by the Class Representatives and by Class Counsel, or to exclude yourself from the Class.